 • Hughes DJ, Fedirko V, Jenab M, Schomburg L, Méplan C, Freisling H, Bueno de Mesquita HB, Hybsier S, Becker NP, Czuban M, Tjønneland A, Outzen M, Boutron-Ruault MC, Racine A, Bastide N, Kühn T, Kaaks R, Trichopoulos D, Trichopoulou A, Lagiou P, Panico S, Peeters PH, Weiderpass E, Skeie G, Dagrun E, Chirlaque MD, Sánchez MJ, Ardanaz E, Ljuslinder I, Wennberg M, Bradbury KE, Vineis P, Naccarati A, Palli D, Boeing H, Overvad K, Dorronsoro M, Jakszyn P, Cross AJ, Ramón Quirós J, Stepien M, Kong SY, Duarte-Salles T, Riboli E, Hesketh JE (2015) Selenium Status is Associated with Colorectal Cancer risk in the European Prospective Investigation of Cancer and Nutrition Cohort.
 Int J Cancer.
 Mar 1;136(5):1149-61.
 PMID: 25042282

 • Hughes DJ, Fedirko V, Jones JS, Méplan C, Schomburg L, Hybsier S, Riboli E, Hesketh J, Jenab M (on behalf of EPIC Group) (2015) Association of selenoprotein and selenium pathway genetic variations with colorectal cancer risk and interaction with selenium status.
-In Book: Selenium in the Environment and Human Health – A Global Perspective in 2015 (editors Banuelos GS, Lin ZQ, Moraes MF, Guilherme LRG & dos Reis AR), Taylor & Francis, London, UK
+In Book: Global Advances in Selenium Research from Theory to Application, pp 53-54 (editors Banuelos GS, Lin ZQ, Moraes MF, Guilherme LRG & dos Reis AR), Taylor & Francis, London, UK

 • Dowling P, Hughes DJ, Larkin AM, Meiller J, Henry M, Meleady P, Lynch V, Pardini B, Naccarati A, Levy M, Vodicka P, Neary P, Clynes M (2015) Elevated levels of 14-3-3 proteins, serotonin, gamma enolase and pyruvate kinase identified in clinical samples from patients diagnosed with colorectal cancer.
 Clin Chim Acta.
 Feb 20;441:133-41.
 PMID: 25540887